thejsmaster/i-mute/Readme.md

 ## similar to Immer but smaller and faster

-It's hard to work with immutable states in javascript especially when you're dealing with complex nested objects.

-immer-lite helps you to set the immutable state as you would with a normal object saving you a lot of time and energy.
-It makes the code very clean and readable and maintanable.

-it suppports objects, arrays, maps, sets, and more.
+Updating immutable state in react can be very hard, especially when dealing with deeply nested objects. immer-lite makes it easy — you can update state just like regular JavaScript objects.
+This keeps your code simple, clean, and easy to maintain.
+It works with objects, arrays, maps, sets, and more.
+This is not a state management library but a utility and can be used with other state management libraries like redux, zustand, x-plus and others.
+Goal of this library is to help the developer to spend less time on state management.

 **`It'll handle immutability and destructuring for you so you don't have to`**